Does Home Insurance Cover Burst Pipes? What You Need to Know

 • Failing to notify your insurer before extended absences

-The same maintenance discipline that protects your pipes is relevant if you're evaluating broader home insurance exclusions and gaps — insurers reward proactive homeowners and penalize neglect across the board.
+The same maintenance discipline that protects your pipes matters if you're evaluating your basement flooding coverage or considering a water backup endorsement.
+Insurers reward proactive homeowners and penalize neglect across the board.

 Frequently Asked Questions